Mqdd27/VScode-Map-Capslock-to-Escape/README.md

-# vscode Map Capslock to Escape
+# VSCode Map Capslock to Escape
 Map Capslock key as Escape for vim extension